ziapeltagames/lavender-hack/docs/CORE.md

 # Core Rules

 Because one of the goals of _Lavender Hack_ is to work with B/X content, much of this will look familiar to anyone who has played that style of game.
-There are ability scores, a twenty sided dice, classes, hit points, gear, combat, and exploration.
+There are ability scores, twenty sided dice, classes, hit points, gear, combat, and exploration.
 There are some different bits as well, which will become apparent shortly.

 # Ability Scores

 Ability scores are a very core part of the game, and the first thing you calculate when making a character.
 There are six, and they should come as no surprise: **Strength (Str)**, **Dexterity (Dex)**, **Wisdom (Wis)**, **Intelligence (Int)**, **Constitution (Con)**, and **Charisma (Cha)**.
 Since you've already played this sort of game, I'm not going to spend words explaining how to interpret them.

 These ability scores start on the 3-18 scale, but it is possible for them to be raised higher than that later on.
-Along with the value of the ability score, there is also a modifier, which can range from -3 to +5.
+Along with the value of the ability score, there is also a modifier, which can range from -3 to +3.
 The modifiers are calculated as follows.

 ## Ability Score Modifiers

-* 20: +5
-* 19: +4
 * 18: +3
 * 16-17: +2
 * 13-15: +1